Ai AfCFTA Investment Action Initiatives

 Ai AfCFTA Initiatives.

-The first initiative Regulations as a Stimulus initiative (RaaS).
-Launched at the 76th UN General Assembly in conjunction with the United Nations Development Programme (UNDP) and the AfCFTA Secretariat.
+Regulations as a Stimulus initiative (RaaS): Launched at the 76th UN General Assembly in conjunction with the United Nations Development Programme (UNDP) and the AfCFTA Secretariat.
 RaaS is an instrument to help Heads of State strategically facilitate intra-African trade for SME’s, in lieu of the monetary stimulus that governments have struggled to implement or sustain during pandemics or economic downturns.
 RaaS can have a substantial impact on the African economy.With the immediate implementation of RaaS, intra-African trade could be boosted by $7.2bn per annum over the next five years and could add $500 billion to business revenue.

 Additionally, it could create over 260,000 more jobs by 2027 – if transformative action is taken in five key areas: access to finance, business environment, infrastructure, before the border charges (export, import documents and procedures), and at the border costs.
 RaaS facilitates inclusion and tackles inequality, since sectors where women are predominant, such as food, soft commodities, and textiles are projected for an 18 per cent uplift.